How can I arrange a charter?

 The charter contract will tell you what is insured.
 The owner insures the yacht for the duration of the charter, but it is recommended in some instances that you purchase your own liability insurance cover to protect you and your guests as well as your personal effects against any unforeseen circumstances.

-Royalty Yachts also recommends Trip Cancellation Insurance to all of our clients.
+Royalty Yacht Charters also recommends Trip Cancellation Insurance to all of our clients.
 Most charter contracts do not provide a refund for cancellations unless the yacht is re-booked for your charter dates.

 What’s on the menu?

 Royalty Yacht Charters will ask you to complete a questionnaire (Preference Sheet) to provide all your food and beverage preferences and any special dietary requirements for those in your party.
 This allows your experienced Chef and crew to fully understand your requirements and to provide you the best possible service.
 It is important that the crew know in advance of any allergies or serious food aversions.
 This should be specified in the preference list.

 Royalty Yacht Charters will consider your requirements and preferences and will prepare an itinerary that meets your desires and when and where you want to go.
 During the charter you may discuss and request any changes with the Captain who will advise on the best possible options taking in account the current weather and other circumstances to ensure your safety at sea.